 Drawing tablets can be set up like an easel or laid flat, depending on the artist’s preference.
 There are two types: those with screens and a stylus to draw on them, and those that connect to a screen and use a stylus on a pad.
-You will find several brands like Wacom and Huion, but some of the best Android tablets work too.
+You will find several brands, such as Wacom and Huion, but some of the best Android tablets also work.

 What to Look for in an Artist’s Tablet

 Choosing the best tablet can come down to a few features.
-For artists who are new to drawing tablets, you may want to consider using a small tablet measuring between 11 and 13 inches.
+If you’re new to drawing tablets, you may want to consider a small tablet measuring 11-13 inches.
 Their minimal size makes them easy to carry and gives you plenty of space to draw small scenes and characters.
 If you draw for a studio or as a career, a larger tablet between 18 and 24 inches is a good option.
 Mid-sized tablets, typically 14- to 18-inch screens, are ideal for beginners and professionals alike.

-You can get a drawing pad with a screen that works on its own or connects to an external source like a computer to power the screen.
+You can get a drawing pad with a screen that works on its own or connects to an external source, like a computer, to power it.
 Wacom makes models that don’t require connectivity and work autonomously, but that means they will have internal storage.
-If you draw a lot or professionally and need to store a lot of artwork, you’ll want to avoid this common mistake people make when purchasing a new tablet.
+If you draw a lot, or do so professionally, and need to store a lot of artwork, you’ll want to avoid this common mistake when purchasing a new tablet.
 If you don’t draw a lot, a model with less storage or connected to your computer should work fine.

-When it comes to features, graphics tablets with display come with their own operating system, like Android, Windows, MacOS, and Linux.
-They will include access to software applications such as Clip Studio Paint Debut that allow artists to create using different pen tips and textures.
+When it comes to features, graphics tablets with a display come with their own operating systems, such as Android, Windows, macOS, and Linux.
+They will include access to software applications such as Clip Studio Paint Debut, which allow artists to create with different pen tips and textures.
 Users can also download Adobe software and much more.

 Types of Artist Tablets Available

 The Wacom Cintiq Pro 27 is a high-quality graphics tablet designed for professional artists.
-It is available in sizes between 17 and 27 inches and includes a 4k, 120 Hz and 10 ms display.
-This makes a nice screen on which to create artwork.
+It is available in sizes ranging from 17 to 27 inches and includes a 4 K, 120 Hz, 10 ms display.
+This makes a nice screen for creating artwork.
 It also has almost no latency between pen and screen, meaning that as soon as the pen touches the screen, it starts drawing.
 Cheaper tablets may have increased latency.
-Meanwhile, the Wacom One 14-inch features an HD display, a battery-free pen that doesn’t need to be charged, and 16ms typing latency, making it a solid beginner’s tablet.
+Meanwhile, the Wacom One 14-inch features an HD display, a battery-free pen that doesn’t need charging, and 16ms typing latency, making it a solid beginner’s tablet.
 From drawing tablets designed specifically for art to Android tablets that users love, there’s a device for beginner artists looking to create what speaks to them or for experts creating for work.